 The page where you normally see “Manage posts” and “Email a news digest”.
 But not here.

-I looked at one of my own sites and compared it to hers.
 I asked her to go back to the Homepage.
-There were no options to add News or something else. (as in the first screenshot in this post) I asked her to click on the Gear Wheel.
-That showed only a very small menu.
+There were no options to add News or something else. (as in the first screenshot in this post)

 The site settings only has a few options.
 I expect this person is a Visitor and has too few permissions.